 Parents are advised to seek treatment from a hematologist/oncologist who is experienced in treating JMML or from a hematologist/oncologist who is in consultation with a cancer center.
 Drug Therapy for JMML.
 Without treatment, JMML progresses rapidly.
 Using chemotherapy alone will almost always lead to the disease coming back after the treatment is over.
+Azacitidine (Vidaza®) is approved for the treatment of pediatric patients aged 1 month and older with newly diagnosed JMML.
 Since JMML is difficult to treat with currently available drug therapy, participating in a clinical trial investigating new drugs may be an option for some children, even right after diagnosis.